Good Morning Brother

 "She did it again?" his mother asked, amusement obvious in her voice.

 Zorian rubbed his eyes, not saying anything, before surreptitiously pocketing an apple from the bowl on the table while his mother wasn't looking.
 There were a lot of annoying things Kirielle did again and again, but complaining about it to Mother was a waste of time.
 No one in this family was on his side.

 "Oh, don't be like that," his mother said, noticing his less-than-pleased reaction.
 "She's just bored and playing with you.
 You take things way too seriously, just like your father."

 "I am nothing like my father!"
 Zorian insisted, raising his voice and glaring at her.
 This was why he hated eating with other people.
 He returned to his breakfast with renewed vigor, eager to finish this as soon as possible.

 "Of course you're not," Mother said airily, before suddenly switching the subject.
 "Actually, this reminds me of something.
 Your father and I are going to Koth to visit Daimen."

 Zorian bit the spoon in his mouth to prevent himself from making a snide comment.
 It was always Daimen this, Daimen that.
-There were days when Zorian wondered why his parents made three other children when they were clearly so enamored with their eldest son.
+There were days when Zorian wondered why his parents had three other children when they were clearly so enamored of their eldest son.
 Really, going to another continent just to visit him?
 What, were they going to die if they didn't see him for a year?

 "What's that got to do with me?"
 Zorian asked.